 A lot of people have been struggling to get Aero to work in build 4074.
-In this post I want to show you how Aero can be enabled along with a little bit of its history.
+In this post I want to show you how Aero can be enabled along with a little history.
 If you came here looking for information about Aurora, please see my post about Aurora & Aero.
 A theme with two faces During the development of Longhorn the exact look of the Aero theme was kept a good secret.

 Aurora is one of the eye-candy features which is best represented in Milestone 7 builds.
 Using the powerful Avalon presentation engine, Longhorn was able to draw fancy animations, like Aurora, without any significant performance hit on the processor.
 Aurora in the preview panel was first shown at the PDC 2003 conference when a private build was showcased.
 At first sight many people thought the demo was just a flash mock-up, but Hillel Cooperman was fast to debunk this.